 What type of oats should I use for my base?

-You can also pad out the bars and add extra flavour with wheat germ, chia seed, and flax seed.
+You can also pad out your bars and add extra flavour with wheat germ, chia seed, and flax seed.
 Or you could add extra cereals and pseudocereals to your breakfast bar recipe, like puffed rice, amaranth and wheat.

-Nut are a great source for protein and taste.
-Add them whole if you want to offset a chewy bar or chop them a little first for a flavour that's in every bite.
-I particularly like: pecans, pistachios, peanuts and cashews but walnuts, almonds, macadamia nuts, brazil nuts and hazelnuts are all tasty.
+Nuts are a great source of protein and flavour.
+Add them whole if you want to offset a chewy bar, or chop them a little first for a flavour that's in every bite.
+I particularly like pecans, pistachios, peanuts and cashews but walnuts, almonds, macadamia nuts, brazil nuts, and hazelnuts are all tasty.

-Seeds are wonderful too, try sunflower, pumpkin, chia or flax for plenty of extra health and flavour benefits.
+Seeds are wonderful too.
+Try sunflower, pumpkin, chia or flax for plenty of extra health and flavour benefits.

-If you want to add some more unusual texture outside of the usual nuts and seeds try puffed rice or wheat, coconut flakes or even popcorn.
+If you want to add some more unusual texture outside of the usual nuts and seeds, you could try using puffed rice or wheat, coconut flakes - or even popcorn!